oasci/pitt-biosc1540-2024f/content/assessments/assignments/06/index.md

 ??? success "Solution"

     Periodic boundary conditions (PBC) are essential in molecular dynamics simulations to mimic an infinite, continuous environment by replicating the simulation box in all directions.
     This avoids artificial edge effects by ensuring that atoms leaving one side of the box re-enter from the opposite side, preserving the density and interactions that a molecule would experience in a larger system.
     Without PBC, a small protein simulation would experience unphysical behavior, with solvent molecules drifting away or clustering at the edges, creating an unrealistic environment.
     The lack of surrounding molecules could lead to inaccurate forces on the protein, impacting its stability and conformational sampling​.

 ## Q12

 **Points**: 3

 You are conducting a temperature-sensitive protein study.
 Evaluate the suitability of the Berendsen thermostat for accurately maintaining temperature.
 Compare it to the Nosé-Hoover thermostat, focusing on ensemble accuracy and how each method would affect the temperature distribution.

 ??? success "Solution"

     The Berendsen thermostat adjusts the temperature by scaling particle velocities uniformly, quickly bringing the system to the target temperature.
     However, it does not produce a true canonical (NVT) ensemble because it lacks realistic temperature fluctuations, leading to an artificially narrow temperature distribution.
     This can be problematic in temperature-sensitive studies where accurate ensemble representation is critical.

-    In contrast, the Nosé-Hoover thermostat connects the system to a "fictitious heat bath," allowing natural fluctuations in temperature, thereby achieving a true NVT ensemble.
-This thermostat maintains a more realistic temperature distribution, which is essential for studies requiring precise temperature control, as it better replicates the natural variations a protein might experience in a real environment.
+    In contrast, the Nosé-Hoover thermostat connects the system to a "fictitious heat bath" by scaling particle momenta, allowing natural temperature fluctuations and thereby achieving a true NVT ensemble.
+    This thermostat maintains a more realistic temperature distribution, which is essential for studies requiring precise temperature control.
+It better replicates the natural variations a protein might experience in a real environment.

 ## Q13